UltraCakeBakery/kit-forms/README.md

 		// This will throw an error shown below the email field. if (email === 'elon@twitter.com')
-			throw fail(400, { email: 'Only if you give me a free space ride I will let you in.' });
+		{

-		// TODO: actually create the user...
+			throw fieldError('email', 'Only if you give me a free space ride I will let you in.' );

-		// if you remove the condition, this would cause a plain error to be shown above the form. if (false) throw fail(404, 'Something went wrong.
-Please try again later!');
+		}

-		return 'Login success!
-Welcome back soldier!';
+		...
 	}
 });
 ```